 A study conducted in March found the virus can live on cardboard and paper for up to 24 hours, however there isn't conclusive evidence that stipulates how long it can last on money.

 How should I handle money during the Coronavirus pandemic?

 My best advice during this pandemic is to keep safe by creating healthy and safe habits.
 In the book “Psycho Cybernetics, A New Way to Get More Living Out of Life” Dr Maxwell Maltz states that it takes about 21 days to develop a simple healthy habit.
 Through this learning, I found that applying that to hygiene practices allows you to stay protected even when you’re out in public areas.

 I found that at first - even with the knowledge I have about hand hygiene - there were moments when I would forget.
 I have found that habitually sanitising my hands before and after touching money and my wallet helps ensure that I have gradually trained my brain to automatically be mindful - which makes it easier to handle things such as money and other objects in a public space.

 You may also want to consider looking out for contactless payment opportunities.
 I've found that more and more stores have acquired this facility for contactless payment.
 You can also take it one step further by sanitising your card, although I advise you not to sanitise the magnetic strip, otherwise your card may well not work.

 Remember that while it’s unclear how long the Coronavirus can survive on different surfaces, it's better to remain safe and to sanitise and wash and dry your hands regularly while going about your daily life.
-For more hygiene insights, subscribe to our blog.
+For more hygiene insights sent straight to your inbox every month, subscribe to our blog.
 You can find out about our Coronavirus service offerings here.